metal-stack-cloud/cli/docs/metal_token_create.md

 ### Options

 ```
+      --admin-role string       the admin role to associate with the api token
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
       --description string      a short description for the intention to use this token for
       --expires duration        the duration how long the api token is valid (default 8h0m0s)